 Pro bono consultants are individuals serving as experts in specialized areas who receive no salary.
 Since their expertise is needed for limited periods a written contract may not be required.
 Headquarters should be established, listed on each TEC, and kept on file by the appropriate approval level.
-Pro bono consultants are eligible for reimbursement of actual travel expenses supported by a receipt up to the maximum rates identified in the published Judicial Branch Travel Guidelines.
+Pro bono consultants are eligible for reimbursement of actual travel expenses supported by a receipt up to the maximum rates identified in the reimbursement rates outlined in Finance Memos and guidelines located on the Judicial Resources Network at http://jrn.courts.ca.gov/programs/bap/.